khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 84
+#### <ins>**The oracle problem**</ins>
+The oracle problem arises because blockchains have no secure and meaningful means to interact with external sources of data owing to their unique features.
+As we all know, blockchains are purely decentralized, immutable and secure it is hard to communicate smart contracts on blockchain to interact with outer world without relying on a central server.

 ### Day 83
 #### <ins>**EIP-1559**</ins>
 EIP-1559 has changed Ethereum’s fee market mechanism.
 Fundamentally, EIP-1559 gets rid of the first-price auction as the main gas fee calculation.
 In first-price auctions, people bid a set amount of money to pay for their transaction to be processed, and the highest bidder wins.
 With EIP-1559, there will be a discrete “base fee” for transactions to be included in the next block.
 For users or applications that want to prioritize their transaction, they can add a “tip,” which is called a “priority fee” to pay a miner for faster inclusion.